Batgirl (film)

 Batgirl is an unreleased American superhero film based on the DC Comics character Barbara Gordon / Batgirl.
-Produced by Burr!
-Productions and DC Films for the streaming service HBO Max, it was intended to be an installment in the DC Extended Universe (DCEU).
-The film was directed by Adil El Arbi and Bilall Fallah from a screenplay by Christina Hodson, and starred Leslie Grace as Batgirl, alongside J. K. Simmons, Jacob Scipio, Brendan Fraser, and Michael Keaton.
+Directed by Adil El Arbi and Bilall Fallah from a screenplay by Christina Hodson, the film starred Leslie Grace as Batgirl alongside J. K. Simmons, Jacob Scipio, Brendan Fraser, Michael Keaton, and Ivory Aquino.
+The film was intended to be part of the DC Extended Universe (DCEU).
+Kristin Burr produced the film for DC Films and the streaming service HBO Max.

-Development of a Batgirl feature film began with Joss Whedon in March 2017, but he left the project a year later.
+Development of a Batgirl feature film began in March 2017 with Joss Whedon attached to write and direct, but he left the project a year later.
 Hodson was hired to write a new script in April 2018, with El Arbi and Fallah hired to direct in May 2021 when the film was confirmed as an HBO Max original.
+Grace was cast that July, and additional actors joined in the following months, with Keaton reprising his role as Bruce Wayne / Batman from the earlier films Batman (1989) and Batman Returns (1992), as well as the DCEU film The Flash (2023).
+Filming lasted from November 2021 to March 2022 in Glasgow, Scotland.

-Grace was cast that July, and filming took place in Glasgow, Scotland, from November 2021 to March 2022.
-In August 2022, DC Films and HBO Max parent Warner Bros.
-Discovery announced that, while the film had entered post-production, the studio no longer planned to release it due to the company's cost-cutting measures and a refocus on theatrical releases.
+In August 2022, DC Films and HBO Max's parent company Warner Bros.
+Discovery (WBD) announced that, while the film had entered post-production, the studio no longer planned to release it as scheduled due to the company's cost-cutting measures and a refocus on theatrical releases.
+The shelving of a nearly complete, big-budget film from a major studio was considered an unprecedented move and drew backlash from audiences, commentators, and some executives, while the creatives involved received support from industry professionals.
+Some United States lawmakers requested that the United States Department of Justice reconsider the WBD merger, citing its business practices, including the cancellation of the film.